department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2021-request-clarification/Requests discovery - report.md

 ##### Recommendations

-* Consider moving back to tabs, or a similar UI solution that will expose all statuses at once, without an additional click.
-We removed these during the VAOS home page refresh project due to a lack of an existing tab solution that was able to display more than two options on mobile devices.
+* Consider a solution that will expose all statuses at once, without an additional click.
+For example, we removed tabs during the VAOS home page refresh project due to a lack of an existing tab solution that was able to display more than two options on mobile devices.

-* If Veterans still struggle to find their requested appointments after returing to tabs, add the CTA directing them to their requested appointments.
-This should be stronger than what was presented in the prototype, on the same visual hierarchy as a regular appointment card.
+* Make the CTA for opening requests stronger than what was presented in the prototype, by putting it on the same visual hierarchy as a regular appointment card.

 ## Appendix: additional findings